gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 In this case, target database is considered as a _runtime environment_, and we **avoid having the issue of _versioning_ it**.
 Instead we _version_ the package that contains all of the _creation scripts_, which is much easier, and use it to synchronize target database with what's expected in each version.

-Big disadvantage of this approach is the difficulty of getting it right - there is no off-the-shelf framework that would support it, and it has to be developed.
+The **big disadvantage** of this approach is the difficulty of **getting it right** - there is no off-the-shelf framework that would support it, and it has to be developed.
 For SQL Server, read the next section for a better approach.
 For others, some day I may put together the set of scripts and logic necessary to achieve this, based on some of my prior work (unless someone else beats me to it).

 [rgsqlcomp]: http://www.red-gate.com/products/sql-development/sql-compare/
 [xsqlcomp]: http://www.xsql.com/products/sql_server_schema_compare/